Thank you for visiting the THAILAND HP Store

 Better yet, the GLSL Shaders pack is compatible with a variety of mods.
 This makes it a great pick for those looking to experiment and tinker with their game.

 Plus: Compatible with multiple mods

 Minus: Requires input and adjustments from you

 Beyond that, these Minecraft shaders just make some unique changes to the game.
-They include the removal of indoor fog and the addition of a color filter that normalizes the color palette of the game.
+They include the removal of indoor fog and the addition of a colour filter that normalizes the colour palette of the game.